Daniisinc/Development-Process/README.md

-# Hangman-Game-Project
+# Development-Process Project
-This is a Hangman Game in python
+This is an application in python consiating of HangMan, Dice Roll and Rock, Paper, Scissors.